bibleexchange/courses/poetry/en/302_proverbs-words.md

 #### Our words can hurt others

 Just as good words can help other people, bad words can hurt them.
-The saying "sticks and stones may break my bones, but words will never hurt me" is not true.
 Proverbs says that our words can be like "the piercings of a sword" (12:18), and with it we can destroy our neighbor (11:9) or even a whole city (11:11).
 It may seem like an exaggeration that mere words could destroy a city, but looking at history would remind us of how many tyrants were able to destroy not only cities, but whole countries through their speeches and propaganda.

 Proverbs 16:27 says that in there is a burning fire in the lips of the ungodly man.
 James adds that the flame of the tongue sets "on fire the course of nature; and it is set on fire of hell" (James 3:6).
 Like fire, gossip and lies spread very quickly.